 Gabby wasn’t always just the sidekick, playing the villain in a couple of the early 1930s JW poverty row vehicles, but you can see over time how his character fully develops into the toothless baccy chewin’ gurning practitioner of pure frontier gibberish that marked him out from the rest of the sidekick crowd.

-I therefore offer up in chronological order this two-part article on the films the duo made together for your edification and reading relaxation.
+I therefore offer up in chronological order this article on the films the duo made together for your edification and reading relaxation.

-For those of you who want a more detailed overview of each of the films considered in the following article they can be found as separate entries on our Mostly Westerns website.
+For those of you who want a more detailed overview of each of the films considered in the following article, they can be found as separate entries on our Mostly Westerns website.

 Riders of Destiny (1933)